k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/01_Fabric_6.xx_Installation_intro.md

 # Fabric 6.xx Pre-Installation Steps
 ## Introduction

-This article describes mandatory steps to be taken for a system setup prior to Fabric/TDM installation; such steps are:
+This article describes mandatory steps to be taken for a system setup, prior to Fabric/TDM installation; such steps are:

 * Hardware setup
 * Users creation